tofetpuzo/LEMP/project2/project2.md

 ### PHP INSTALLATION
 ___

-After, installing mySQL on the aws server, I proceed to install PHP, which is the final component in the LEMP implementation.
-PHP is used develop to static websites as well as dynamic websites for users.
+After, installing mySQL on the aws server, I proceed to install PHP, which is the final component in the LEMP stack.
+PHP is used for developing static websites as well as dynamic websites for users.

+However, Nginx requires an external software to handle PHP processing and act as a bridge between the PHP and the web server, this increases overall performance of the PHP-based application or website.
+To do this I need to do some extra configuration, which is to install a process manager such as fastCGI process manager; this manager allows Nginx to pass PHP requests to it for processing.
+In addition, I installed a module called php-mysql which for communication between PHP and mySQL.
+I installed the two packages using one line of command:

+`sudo apt install php-fpm php-mysql`